Posted by Tellason on 30th Sep 2015

 After the yarn is spun, the yarn goes through a warping process.
 During the warping process, the yarn is pulled and separated in a parallel motion by a large comb.
 This process prepares the yarn for the next step - dyeing.

 Yarn that is used for warping is dyed before weaving.
-In order to dye the yarn, the yarn is dipped in to a series of dyes and aired out.
+To dye the yarn, the yarn is dipped into a series of dyes and aired out.
 To achieve a darker blue shade, the yarn is dyed multiple times.
 After the yarn is dyed, it is steamed dry.

 When the yarn is dry, the yarn is once again separated and set parallel to the comb.
 Once the strands of yarn are separated, the strands are coated with starch.
 Starch prevents the yarn from breaking during the weaving process.
 During the weaving process, the warp and weft threads are laid out and interlaced by a large machine.

 Did you know: it takes 2,000 yards of warp threads to create one roll of fabric?
-Each of these antique Draper shuttle looms can only produce five yards of selvage fabric per hour
+Each of these antique Draper shuttles looms can only produce five yards of selvage fabric per hour